All Episodes

 The Giants almost beat them, and they believe now they can beat them.

-Yeah, but you know it's been two weeks, Hutch.
+Yeah, but you know, it's been two weeks, Hutch.

-It's gotta be all kinds of tricks thrown at him.
+There's got to be all kinds of tricks thrown at him.

 Absolutely.

-It's been two weeks, Russ.
+It's been two weeks, Rush.

-They didn't stop him and they didn't stop him in week 17.
+They didn't stop him in week 17.

 I understand it was a three-point game.